KhiewJianBin/OmniverseKitTest/Notes.md

     2. Stream to Browser, React+Typescript using Nvidia WebRTC
 6. Allow use of Python pip packages

-Create Service -> is creating an api service files, that define the endpoints in the form of pydantic data model An Extension/Service Type Developer can create a Service/Extension
-1. Create a Service from template by running ".\repo.bat template new"
-2. Select Application->Kit Servce->Enter App Name that you want to extend
-3. A Extension folder will be created e.g Source\extension, Edit python script within file to create new apis to do more stuff

 Omniverse Kit Exploration
 1. Import SIT Campus model (just drag drop), internally uses omni.convert.cad to convert to usd format
 2. Attempt to add "player" controls